 \subsection{Failure Case Analysis}

 To understand the failure modes in \selfanchor.
-We conducted a manual failure case analysis on 200 randomly sampled cases from \textit{casual\_judgement} and \textit{AQuA}.
-Our analysis identified three primary failure modes:
+We conducted a manual failure analysis on 300 randomly sampled failed cases (50 from each benchmark).
+Our analysis identified four primary failure modes:

-\textbf{Reasoning Errors (42\%).} The most frequent failure mode involves LLM making mistakes during the reasoning.
+\textbf{Reasoning Errors (42\%).} The most frequent failure mode involves the LLM making mistakes during the reasoning process.
 These include the misapplication of causal principles, flawed deductions, and incorrect conditional reasoning.
-For example, in one \textit{casual\_judgement} instance, the model incorrectly treated a necessary but insufficient condition as the sole cause of an outcome.
+For example, models sometimes exhibit causal misjudgment, where a condition that is necessary but not sufficient is incorrectly treated as the sole cause of an outcome.
 We provide a concrete instance of this phenomenon from the BBH benchmark in Appendix~\ref{appendix:failure1}.
-Such errors suggest that, while attention anchoring helps maintain focus on relevant steps, it cannot fully compensate for weak logical priors or gaps in world knowledge.
+Such errors suggest that, while attention steering helps maintain focus on relevant steps, it cannot fully compensate for weak logical priors or gaps in world knowledge.

-\textbf{Misunderstanding the problem (36.5\%).} A substantial portion of failures stems from incomprehension of complex questions, leading to errors such as misidentifying all variables, misinterpreting the problem's requirements, or incorrectly parsing the relationships between entities.
-For instance, in multi-variable mathematical reasoning tasks, such as AQua.
+\textbf{Misunderstanding the Problem (30\%).} Another common failure mode stems from misunderstanding complex questions, leading to errors such as misidentifying all variables, misinterpreting the problem's requirements, or incorrectly parsing the relationships between entities.
+This issue is most common in multi-variable mathematical reasoning tasks, such as AQua.
 We provide a representative example in Appendix~\ref{appendix:failure2}, where the model assigns wrong numerical values to the entity, causing the subsequent reasoning to an incorrect answer.